 You may order by phone, 401-921-5158, or visit this link for other forms of payment.

-Our digital library has expanded, just in time for the spring racing season - visit it today!
+Our digital library has expanded, visit it today!

 ► With spring racing just days away, the time is ripe for maiden races and races carded for young horses, races which many handicappers avoid.